 The festival is held in the old towns of two locations in the municipality of Sines: the city of Sines (the stages located at the Castle, Avenida Vasco da Gama, Sines Arts Centre and Largo Poeta Bocage) and the village of Porto Covo (Largo Marquês de Pombal).

 Some of the artists that already performed at FMM Sines: Taraf de Haidouks, Black Uhuru feat.
-Sly & Robbie, Hedningarna, Kronos Quartet, The Skatalites, Tom Zé, Femi Kuti, Hermeto Pascoal, Marc Ribot, Master Musicians of Jajouka, Trilok Gurtu, Toumani Diabaté, Mahmoud Ahmed, Gogol Bordello, Rokia Traoré, Asha Bhosle, Debashish Bhattacharya, Lee 'Scratch' Perry, Tinariwen, Ebo Taylor, Vishwa Mohan Bhatt, Mari Boine, Oumou Sangaré, Béla Fleck, Hugh Masekela, Mulatu Astatke, Angélique Kidjo, Salif Keita, Danyèl Waro, and Billy Bragg.
+Sly & Robbie, Hedningarna, Kronos Quartet, The Skatalites, Tom Zé, Femi Kuti, Hermeto Pascoal, Marc Ribot, Master Musicians of Jajouka, Trilok Gurtu, Toumani Diabaté, Mahmoud Ahmed, Gogol Bordello, Rokia Traoré, Asha Bhosle, Debashish Bhattacharya, Lee 'Scratch' Perry, Tinariwen, Ebo Taylor, Vishwa Mohan Bhatt, Mari Boine, Oumou Sangaré, Béla Fleck, Hugh Masekela, Mulatu Astatke, Angélique Kidjo, Salif Keita, Danyèl Waro, Billy Bragg and Richard Bona.

 The festival has been awarded the following prizes and acknowledgements: